google/aiyprojects-raspbian/README.md

 ## Bugs & Support

-If you've found a bug, please [review the known issues and report a new one][issues].
+If you've found a bug, please [review the known issues and report a new one][aiy-github-issues].

 If you've fixed a bug yourself, please send us a pull request!
 For details, read [CONTRIBUTING.md].